 Efficiency and Pedal Friendliness

 The Active Tri rated highly in the durability category.
 We rated them above average because their seams were strong and most placed outside of the high friction areas along the inside of the thighs.
 It's also important that their simple fleece pad will not face the same degradation as the high-performance gel pads and chamois seen in other products.
 We might have rated these even higher, but their mix of tough nylon was lower than we would have liked to see in a stronger product.
-Overall, we found them have an above average durability, but they might need replacement after about two seasons of vigorous use.
+Overall, we found them to have above-average durability, but they might need replacement after about two seasons of vigorous use.

-We were happy to ride in these shorts and we think they will serve the purpose of most riders doing less than 20 or 25 miles at a time, especially triathletes and those looking to cross train.
+We were happy to ride in these shorts, and we think they will serve the purpose of most riders doing less than 20 or 25 miles at a time, especially triathletes and those looking to cross-train.
 These shorts had a great, tight, supportive fit that allowed excellent movement without being cumbersome.
-They also delivered great breathability, which make them good for both exercising and drying quickly overnight for next day use.
-With a retail price of $80, these aren't the cheapest shorts on the market, but they make good budgetary sense because they won't need to be thrown out after a single season and they won't need to be supplemented by a separate pair of performance shorts for other activities like swimming, running, lifting, etc. These shorts did not offer the highest marks in any single category, but they offered good quality for their price point and we think riders will be happy with them.
+They also delivered great breathability, which makes them good for both exercising and drying quickly overnight for next day use.
+With a retail price of $80, these aren't the cheapest shorts on the market, but they make good budgetary sense because they won't need to be thrown out after a single season and they won't need to be supplemented by a separate pair of performance shorts for other activities like swimming, running, lifting, etc. These shorts did not offer the highest marks in any single category, but they offered good quality for their price point, and we think riders will be happy with them.